CSCD01/team_04-project/deliverable/4/process.md

 The commit marking the start of this phase was [feaf07f](https://github.com/CSCD01/team_04-project/commit/feaf07f09f181b388ed878fcc029087f0d622a7b).
 The state of the deliverable at the start of this phase can be found [here](https://github.com/CSCD01/team_04-project/blob/feaf07f09f181b388ed878fcc029087f0d622a7b/deliverable/4/deliverable_4.md).

-Here are some snapshots of the Trellow board throughout the **Design** phase.
+Here are some snapshots of the Trello board throughout the **Design** phase.

 ![trello 5](./img/trello_5.png)